Your exchange forms a key part of your degree, so it's important you understand exactly what the academic requirements and implications will be.

 If you know that you have failed an exam it is important to notify your relevant exchanges team and your exchange coordinator as soon as possible so we can look into the impact this may have on your ability to proceed with your exchange.

 Where students nominated for exchange have had special circumstances approved, please contact your Exchange Coordinator, who will consult with the College and SWAY regarding the feasibility of proceeding with your exchange plans.
 Please note, as this credit requirement is a degree regulation, any exceptions have to be granted by the College and cannot be made by SWAY.
+We can only take into account special circumstances which have been applied for and approved through the official channels.

 Unfortunately, the timeline for exchanges will not allow for resits during the August exam diet.